Strikers have shut down a vital Great Lakes shipping artery for days, and negotiations are looming

 It’s the first time that a strike has shut down the vital shipping artery since 1968.
 Before the union walked out early Sunday, it said they were still “1,000 nautical miles apart on wages” despite several months of negotiations.

-The strike was in its third day Tuesday when the Canadian government ordered both sides to return Friday to the bargaining table with a federal mediator in Toronto.
+The strike was in its third day Tuesday when the Canadian government ordered both sides to return Friday to the bargaining table with a federal mediator.
 U.S. officials are pushing the Canadian government and the Seaway corporation for a settlement.

 “We have grain that feeds the world that’s not moving.
 We have salt that goes on winter roads for safety that’s not moving.
 We have iron ore for steelmaking that’s not moving,” said Jason Card, spokesman for the binational Chamber of Marine Commerce in Ottawa.

-Jean Aubry-Morin, vice president of external relations for Seaway management, said Thursday that they’re disappointed the talks have been dragging on.
-“We go to Toronto with the hope that this will change and that we can move forward and we can reach a fair and reasonable agreement,” he added.

-While Unifor recently won big increases from automakers, Aubry-Morin said the management company is a nonprofit corporation that doesn’t have the means of the automobile industry.

-Union officials did not respond to messages seeking comment but said in a statement, “Unifor will comply with the call to mediation and will continue to support our members on the picket line while talks take place.”
+“Unifor will comply with the call to mediation and will continue to support our members on the picket line while talks take place,” the union said in a statement.

-Aubry-Morin said management knows of around 115 vessels in the St. Lawrence River and on Lake Ontario that are stalled.
-He said they didn’t have figures for how many ships at sea might still be headed for the Seaway and the Great Lakes.
-But he put the total economic impact of the shutdown at $110 million ($153 million Canadian) per day.
+Management said in a separate statement that it was committed to negotiating a fair wage agreement, but that it wasn’t ready for something comparable to the big increases that Unifor recently won from some automakers.
+It said the situations are “vastly different,” and that Seaway workers have negotiated wage increases well over the rate of inflation during the past 20 years.

+It’s not clear precisely how many oceangoing ships are stuck inside or outside the system.
+When the strike began, seaway management said over 100 vessels outside the system were affected, but that number was expected to grow as the strike goes on.

 The website MarineTraffic.com on Thursday showed numerous oceangoing ships were still inside the system.
 A major bottleneck is the closed Welland Canal in Ontario.
 Around 25 ships — salties and lakers — were anchored outside the Lake Ontario and Lake Erie entrances.